BFI Animation Camp 2020

 Are you interested in Stop-Motion Animation? | Aged 16-19?

 Then the BFI Film Academy Animation Camp could be perfect for you!

-Applications are now open for our seventh week-long animation camp, part of the British Film Institute’s Film Academy, the scheme for 16-19s with a real passion for film.
+Applications are now closed, look out int he autumn for updates on next Animation Camp, part of the British Film Institute’s Film Academy, the scheme for 16-19s with a real passion for film.

 Our camp takes place at Barton Camp in Somerset from Saturday, 15th to Friday, 22nd of February, 2020

 Delivered in partnership with Oscar-winning Aardman Animations and the University of the West of England’s School of Animation, our course offers 25 places for young people to develop their practice and work together in teams to make five animated shorts.

 We focus on ‘lens-based’ animation, using cameras to shoot 3D models or 2D artwork.
 Participants will learn about every stage of production – covering story development, model making, animation production and post production.